-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
-The DSL provides training and all staff have access to the Schoot (online training programme provider) webinars.
-This training is refreshed every 2 years at St Mary's; to enable them to understand and fulfil their safeguarding responsibilities effectively.
+All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement either delivered by Cheshire East SCiES Team or the Designated Safeguarding Lead.
+This training is refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.
+This training includes local information, priorities and safeguarding procedures for Cheshire East and aligns with the Cheshire East Safeguarding Children's Partnership training pathway for schools and colleges.